marvyyyn/ResolumeUSBMidiBuzzer/README.md

 I think i payed a total of 50€ - this includes 35€ for the taster.

+Keep in mind that you need a soldering iron, cables to connect the taster and maybe some hot glue.

 ## Guide
 ### Preparing your Arduino
 todo